-A parent’s attitude is contagious, so getting your kids to love school starts with you — and your nanny.
+A parent’s attitude is contagious, so getting your kids to love school starts with you — and your nanny if you have one.
 Here are 10 ways you and your caregiver can get your kids on the right track for an enjoyable school year.

 As a parent, you’re often the most influential teacher in your child’s life, and if you employ a nanny, she’s also a very important mentor.
 When parents read a book or take an adult education class, they’re modeling that everyone continues to learn — this is one way to instill a positive learning attitude in your children.